oz/cyprio.net/wtf/2011-09-15-microship-your-kids-now.md

 ---
-title: Microship your kids now!
+title: "Microship your kids now!"
 ---

 > “All our pets are microchipped,” Squires said.
 “If I could microchip my